broeker/spacebook/pages/home.md

 git clone https://github.com/broeker/spacebook
 ```

-_Note: You'll need to remove the existing .git file and add your own upstream repository if you want to use this as a basis for moving forward.
+_Note: If you choose the second option, you'll need to remove the existing .git folder and add your own upstream repository if you want to use this as a basis for moving forward.
 You can also simply copy or [fork the repository](https://github.com/broeker/spacebook) directly from Github._

 ### Step two